vmware-archive/octant/README.md

 ## Contributing

-New contributors will need to sign a CLA (contributor license agreement).
+Contributors will need to sign a DCO (Developer Certificate of Origin) with all changes.
 We also ask that a changelog entry is included with your pull request.
 Details are described in our [contributing](CONTRIBUTING.md) documentation.

 See our [hacking](HACKING.md) guide for getting your development environment setup.